SaltysKing/XernSS/readme.md

 ### XernSS is owned and legaly governed by Xenon Services.
 Xenon Services reserves the right to terminate CDN access to our library for any reason.

+> Until completion the installation docs are not open at this moment.
+WIP PROJECT.